StNekroman/InversityTS/README.md

 # Lightweight IoC (Inversion of Control) and DI (Dependency Injection) library.

 Inspired by Angular and Spring Frameworks.
 Injectors serve function of IoC containers.

+### Features:

-Injectors have hierarchy - everything known on parent level will be available for DI at child level.
+- Injectors have hierarchy - everything known on parent level will be available for DI at child level.
-Child injectors can override parent tokens for his level and for nested, if any.
+- Child injectors can override parent tokens for his level and for nested, if any.
-Injectors can be detached from root.
+- Injectors can be detached from root.
-Tokens can be multiple in scope of one injector - you can request singleton instance from injectable or all, it it's multi.
+- Tokens can be multiple in scope of one injector - you can request singleton instance from injectable or all, it it's multi.
+- Injectables have scopes.
+- Has circular dependency detection
+- Supports @Configuration classes
+- Supprots different value providers for injectable

 This library doesn't use reflect-metadata, the solution is prototype-based.

 ## Table of Contents